"Hello, Zoc."

 "You're Papa Smurf with large red targets painted on his beard."
 I pinched harder.

 "I am here to help you face your fears.
-Of course, you may die in an extremely painful and gory way, but you will thank me in the end.
-If you survive."
+Of course, you may die in an extremely painful and gory way, but you will thank me in the end."

-"Okay, look, when Zombos said I needed to cover these midnight showings while he's away, he didn't mention shit like this."
+"Okay, look, when Zombos said I needed to cover these midnight showings while he's away, he didn't mention sh*t like this."
 I gave up on pinching my hand.
 It hurt anyway.
 "Okay, I'll bite.
-What's the game?"
+What's the game?
+I’m dreaming all this so it doesn’t matter, anyway."

 "Look at you; you are tired, overworked, and barely notice the richness of life around you.
 Your entire existence is now focused on only one thing.
 Blogging.
 How sad.
-To lose the gift of Twitter, of Facebook, and yes, even the gift of World of Warcraft, just so you can type away on that cold, hard laptop keyboard.
-Click, click, click, all day and well into the night.
-For what?
-You have lost touch with your inner self, Zoc, and those most important around you.
-I will help you find the way back--did I mention you may die horribly like a twisted pretzel, or maybe a ribcage deboner would be visually cool--back to your life that is waiting patiently for you, and the loved ones who miss you."
+To lose the gifts of Twitter, of Facebook, and yes, even the gift of World of Warcraft, just so you can type away on that cold, hard laptop keyboard.
+Click, click, and click all day and well into the night.

 "The game is simple.
 Write the review.
 If I like it, you will live and have fame and fortune.
 If I don't like it, you will make like a corkscrew and go pop in a shower of crimson.
 Make your choice."